The battle to be Washington State’s starting QB: Here are the four contenders

 Gabalis started for three seasons at quarterback for powerful Archbishop Murphy High School in Everett, often not throwing much in his last two seasons.

-Gabalis caught the attention of Nick Rolovich when he was coaching at Hawaii.
+Gabalis caught the attention of Rolovich when he was coaching at Hawaii.

 Gabalis went on an official visit to Hawaii and was ready to commit, but Rolovich then left for Washington State.
 Gabalis still had offers from Air Force, Army and Navy, but chose to be a preferred walk-on at WSU.